How to get, replace, or correct a Social Security card

 You can use a Social Security card as an ID, to get a job, or collect benefits.
 Learn how to replace or correct a card.
 And find out how to get one for the first time for yourself or a baby.

-Correct a Social Security card or get one for the first time
+Get a Social Security number and card for the first time

-Get a Social Security card if you live outside the U.S.
+Get a Social Security number or card if you live outside the U.S.

-To get a Social Security number or card if you do not have a U.S. mailing address, select the country where you live and contact its Federal Benefits Unit.
-If the country you are in is not listed, contact your nearest U.S. embassy or consulate
+If you are getting a Social Security number or card and do not have a U.S. mailing address, select the country where you live and contact its Federal Benefits Unit.
+If the country you are in is not listed, contact your nearest U.S. embassy or consulate.

-Get a Social Security number for a new baby
+Get a Social Security number and card for a new baby

 Your child will need their own Social Security number so you can: